jottinger/grappaexample/src/docs/article.md

 In other words, it's a fairly standard Javabean, but we're not showing all the the boilerplate code - and thanks to Lombok, we don't even *need* the boilerplate code.
 Lombok makes it for us.

- > If you *need* that code shown, you may be reading the wrong tutorial.
+> If you do need the code for `equals()`, `hashCode()`, `toString()`, or the mutators, accessors, and constructors shown, you may be reading the wrong tutorial.
 How did you make it this far?

+Before we dig into the parser - which has only one really interesting addition to the things we've seen so far - let's take a look at our test.